losefor/mini-programs-guidelines/readme.md

-# Mini programs Guid lines
+# Mini programs Guide lines

 Telegram, Wechat and many other chinese products are called as **mini app runtime environments**